 Chicago Suboxone Treatment

 SUBOXONE at the appropriate dose may be used to:

 - Suppressing symptoms of opioid withdrawal

 *Used with permission from Reckitt Benckiser Pharmaceuticals Inc.

 Alcohol and Cocaine Use and Abuse Among Opioid Addicts Engaged in a Methadone Maintenance Treatment Program, I Maremmani, MD, P P Pani, MD.
 A Mellini, MD , M Pacini, MD, G Marini, M Lovrecic, MD, G Pertugi, MD and M Shinderman, MD J Addict Dis.
 2007;26(1):61-70.

 Cytochrome P4503A4 Metabolic Activity, Methadone Blood Concentrations, and Methadone Doses, Shinderman, M, Maxwell, S, Brawand-Amey, M, Golay KP, Baumann P, Eap CB, Drug Alcohol Depend, 2003, Mar, 1:69(2).205-11

-The “Dear Doctor” Letter, Dr. Shinderman’s (CAP’s) letter for use by his MMT patients to educate their physicians regarding the treatment of pain, drug interactions, anti-viral therapy and organ transplants as they are related to methadone maintenance.
+The “Dear Doctor” Letter, Dr. Shinderman and Showalter’s (CAP’s) letter for use by their MMT patients to educate their physicians regarding the treatment of pain, drug interactions, anti-viral therapy, and organ transplants as they are related to methadone maintenance.
 MMT practitioners are encouraged to adapt CAP’s letter to their needs.

 Chronic Use Of Opioids and Antipsychotic Drugs: Side Effects, Effects On Endogenous Opioids, and Toxicity, Mary Jeanne Kreek and Neil Hartmann, Annals New York Academy of Sciences pp151-172, Rockefeller University, NYC, New York 10021